Thinking green this holiday season - Maple Ridge News

 Ridge Meadows Recycling Society reminds residents that there will be no curbside blue box pickup on Dec.
 25, Dec.
 26 and Jan.
 1.

-The recycling depot will also be closed those days, and will close at 3 p.m. on Dec.
+The recycling depot will also be closed Christmas and New Year’s Day, and will close at 3 p.m. on Dec.
 24 and 31.

 As residents with Tuesday recycling pickup will be missing in a row, there will be a special pickup for Tuesday residents only on Saturday, Dec.
 29.